2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ![image](assets/fr/028.webp)

-How could Beyoncé or Taylor Swift explain to me the widespread rise in prices?
+Tell me, how could Beyoncé or Taylor Swift cause the widespread rise in prices?
 You see, it doesn't make any sense.
 In short:

 ![image](assets/fr/029.webp)